vibolyoeung/docker-composer/README.md

-Composer for PHP5 with PostgreSQL driver.
+Composer with PHP PostgreSQL driver.
 ======

+For PHP7 use the `php7` tag.

 Basic Usage
 ------